 Goal Setting and Visualisation are two processes that I use regularly.
-At the Tony Robbins UPW Seminar in March I learnt how to use these processes to give myself the best chance to succeed.
+At the Tony Robbins UPW event in March 2017, I learnt how to use these processes to give myself the best chance to succeed.
 They work in combination; set a goal to achieve what you really want and then visualise it coming true to make it more powerful.

 GOAL SETTING: WANTING SOMETHING SO BAD THAT YOU DON’T STOP UNTIL YOU ACHIEVE IT